lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 When an agent is done with the mutex, it releases the mutex by explicitly writing a 0 to the claim register.
 This resets the mux to select no one and also holds the request interface in reset.

+#### Vendor-specific Test Control Register

+Certain OTP macros require special configuration bits to be set during the test phases.
+Hence, the life cycle CSRs include register {{< regref "OTP_TEST_CTRL" >}}, which is reserved for vendor-specific test control bits.
+Its value is only forwarded to the OTP macro in RAW, TEST_* and RMA life cycle states.
+In all other life cycle states, a value of 0 will be sent to the OTP macro.

 ### TAP Construction and Isolation